primesoft-group/oneconnexx-docs/_pages/overview/en/overview.md

 ## Administration and Management

 Administration and configuration of OneConnexx takes place via a modern web application that can be operated with any modern browser.
-OneConnexx web administration supports you during configuration and operation with evaluation of log and monitoring data.
+OneConnexx web administration supports you during configuration and operation with analysis of log and monitoring data.

 #### Configure add-ins